PAA-NCIC/hipANS/README.md

 ## API design

-The design fundamentals, originally established for CUDA-based DietGPU library targeting CC 3.5+ (Kepler class) GPUs or later, have been effectively adapted for compatibility with the ROCm platform, specifically focusing on the MI100/MI210 GPUs.
-This strategic porting of the library, named hipANS, ensures that it can leverage the advanced capabilities of AMD GPUs while retaining the efficiency and performance optimized for the V100/A100 GPUs.
+The design fundamentals, originally established for the CUDA-based DietGPU library targeting CC 3.5+ (Kepler class) GPUs or later, have been effectively adapted for compatibility with the ROCm platform, specifically focusing on MI100/MI210 GPUs.
+This strategic porting, now named hipANS, ensures that the library leverages the advanced capabilities of AMD GPUs while retaining the efficiency and performance optimized for V100/A100 GPUs.

 The library's APIs have been expertly ported to maintain their batch-oriented approach, available in both C++ and Python/PyTorch forms.
 This ensures that operations with raw pointers in C++ and tensor operations in PyTorch are both supported, facilitating a seamless transition for developers across platforms.
 The batch processing capability allows for the compression and decompression of multiple independent data arrays, with the stipulation that when using the floating-point compressor, all arrays in a batch must share the same data type.
 The ANS compression symbol probabilities are calculated on a per-array basis within the batch, ensuring that each compressed tensor produced is independently decompressible, with ANS statistics customized for each array.